 participating ISPs have officially announced how they will treat repeat infringers and the CCI doesn't have this information either.

 copyright alertsToday the MPAA and RIAA, helped by five major Internet providers in the United States, will start to warn BitTorrent pirates.
 The parties launched the Center for Copyright Information (CCI) and agreed on a system through which

 copyright infringers are warned that their behavior is unacceptable.
 After five or six warnings ISPs may then take a variety of repressive measures.

 Over the course of the next several days our participating ISPs will begin rolling out the system.
 Practically speaking, this means our content partners will begin sending notices of alleged P2P copyright infringement to ISPs, and the ISPs will

 begin forwarding those notices in the form of Copyright Alerts to consumers.

 TorrentFreak have been seeking further details without much joy.
 The website reports:

-pirates, and Time Warner Cable will temporarily interrupt people's ability to browse the Internet.
+repeated pirates, and Time Warner Cable will temporarily interrupt people's ability to browse the Internet.
 The two remaining providers, Cablevison and Comcast, are expected to take similar measures.
-None of the ISPs will permanently disconnect repeat infringers
+None of the ISPs will permanently disconnect